System Logs & Milestones

 • Platform Infrastructure: Immutable Orchestration via OpenTofu

-• Verified persistent data integrity and cross-service telemetry discovery.
+• Improved drift detection, persistent workload recovery, and cross-service telemetry discovery.

 Chapter 8: Platform Maturity & Reusability